wiicode/cybersecurity-framework/bronze-training/penetration-testing.md

 For product-specific testing, it is not an appropriate technique.

----

 ## Using penetration testing effectively

-A penetration test can only validate that your *organisation*'s IT systems are not vulnerable to *known issues* *on the day of the test*.
+A penetration test can only validate that your *organization*'s IT systems are not vulnerable to *known issues* *on the day of the test*.

 It's not uncommon for a year or more to elapse between penetration tests.
 So, vulnerabilities could exist for long periods of time without you knowing about them if this is your only means of validating security.

 Third party penetration tests should be performed by qualified and experienced staff only.
 By their nature, penetration tests cannot be entirely procedural, an exhaustive set of test cases cannot be drawn up.
 Therefore, the quality of a penetration test is closely linked to the abilities of the penetration testers involved.

-The *NCSC* recommends that HMG organisations use testers and companies which are part of the CHECK scheme.
-Non-governmental organisations should use teams qualified under one of these certification schemes: [CREST](http://www.crest-approved.org/), [Tiger scheme](https://www.tigerscheme.org/), [Cyber Scheme](https://www.thecyberscheme.org/).
+The *BCSF* recommends that HMG organizations use testers and companies which are part of the CHECK scheme.
+Non-governmental organizations should use teams qualified under one of these certification schemes: [CREST](http://www.crest-approved.org/), [Tiger scheme](https://www.tigerscheme.org/), [Cyber Scheme](https://www.thecyberscheme.org/).

 ### **Types of testing**